CourteousCoder/dotfiles/README.md

 # dotfiles

-This my little automation of setting up my environment, using gnu stow for symlinking config files and nix home-manager for installing per-user packages.
+This my little automation of setting up my environment.

+Originlly it was using just home-manager for everthing.
+Trying out a gnu stow for config files instead.
+I still use my nix home-manager flake for per-user package management.
-Originlly it was using just home-manager, which I had configured to setup symlinks similarly to how gnu stow does, but I found more flexibility having home-manager depend on stow than the other way around.

-This is just a fun little tinkering project for myself.
-There are probably way better ways of handling this, and that's okay with me.
-If you _really_ want to contribute or share your opinion, go ahead and create an issue.
-I always welcome opportunities to improve!

-## Intall
+## Install

 ### Recklessly